They Might Be Giants at Shepherd’s Bush Empire

 They Might Be Giants really are the ultimate survivors, and their performance, a perfect slice of sunny pop on a miserable November day, proves that after 30 years they are still more than capable of stirring that teenage sense of enthusiasm in their audience.

-For further information about They Might Be Giants and future events visit here.
+For further information and future events visit They Might Be Giants’ website here.

 Watch the video for You’re on Fire here: